jspm/registry/README.md

 * Auto-enabling minification (`buildOptions.uglify`)

 In this way, the right package options can make any library play well with JSPM, without needing any manual configuration at all.

+Submitting a pull request to the original repo is still preferable to package overrides, this is a convenience service only and not a long term solution.

 Read more about [configuring packages for JSPM](https://github.com/jspm/registry/wiki/Configuring-Packages-for-JSPM) in the wiki.